-We get a two-fer deal with this one: not only is it possible to get a squeaky-clean microwave without using harsh chemicals in a spot where we also heat our food, but this is also hands down the easiest way to clean a microwave.
+Have a messy microwave?
+Want to get it clean with minimal work?
+Not only is it possible to get a squeaky-clean microwave without using harsh chemicals in a spot where we also heat our food, but this is also hands-down the easiest way to clean a microwave.

 It's a simple idea, really: Just squeeze some lemon juice into water, drop the rinds into the water, and microwave.
 As the liquid boils, it condenses on the sides of the microwave, loosening gunk and dissolving food splatters.
 The lemon juice is a natural cleaning agent, and so all you have to do is use a clean towel to wipe everything clean.

 How To Clean A Microwave With A Lemon:

 Watch the Video

 How To Clean Your Microwave Naturally with Just a Lemon

 What You Need

 - Measure the water: Measure about 1/2 cup of water into a measuring cup or bowl.

 - Add the lemon: Slice the lemon in half and squeeze the juice into the water.
 Drop the lemon halves into the bowl.

 - Microwave for 3 minutes: Place the bowl in the microwave.
 Microwave on high power for 3 minutes so the liquid comes to a boil.